Aitchison's Compositional Data Analysis 40 Years On: A Reappraisal: Are exact compositional coherence and isometry necessary for C o DA?

 \section{Are exact compositional coherence and isometry necessary for C\NoCaseChange{o}DA?}

-To recap, coherence is the principle that the relationships between a set of compositional parts should not be affected by the particular composition they find themselves in --- the composition can be extended, for example, and the relative values changed, without affecting the results for the original set of parts.
-Strict adherence to the coherence principle imposes the use of ratios of parts.
-Isometry is the principle that the logratio geometric structure of the samples, determined in the $d$-dimensional space of all pairwise logratios, is preserved by the particular data transformations applied to the compositional data.
-Strict adherence to the isometry principle imposes the use of logratios transformations that are isometric.
+To recap, coherence is the property that the relationships between a set of compositional parts should not be affected by the particular composition they find themselves in --- the composition can be extended, for example, and the relative values changed, without affecting the results for the original set of parts.
+Strict adherence to the coherence property imposes the use of ratios of parts.
+Isometry is the property that the logratio geometric structure of the samples, determined in the $d$-dimensional space of all pairwise logratios, is preserved by the particular data transformations applied to the compositional data.
+Strict adherence to the isometry property imposes the use of logratios transformations that are isometric.

 For more than 20 years after the advent of logratio-style C\NoCaseChange{o}DA at the time of Aitchison's 1982 paper, researchers following the logratio approach were more or less happy with LRs, ALRs and CLRs, but each of these had their own apparently problematic aspects.
 The LRs, the most fundamental concept, underpinned the approach to CoDA, but they were very many of them whereas their rank was only $d = D-1$, so a method for selecting them was required.
 A chosen subset of LRs was clearly coherent, but not isometric.
 The ALRs had exactly the right number of them ($d$), were linearly independent and explained all the logratio variance, but the reference had to be chosen and no ALR transformation reproduced the logratio geometry exactly.
 A particular set of ALRs was again clearly coherent (if the composition were to be extended, for example), but again not isometric.
 And the CLRs, of which there were $D$, had rank $d=D-1$, reproduced the logratio geometry exactly, hence were isometric, but were not coherent because each involved all the components.
 Thus, CLRs could not be interpreted as their numerator components, although it was tempting to do so.